ethereum/remix-ide/docs/file_explorer.md

 # File Explorer

-The File Explorer is the plugin responsible for files.
-This plugin also contains many shortcuts and commands.
-For example, when you right-click on a file, you get a pop-up menu with options for manipulating the file.
-You can activate this icon by clicking the File Explorer icon on the Icon Panel.
+The File Explorer is the plugin responsible for managing files.
+It includes a pop-up menu that is activated when you right-click on a file.

 ![Remix Side Panel showing the File Explorer and the Icon Panel highlighting the File Explorer icon.](images/file-explorer/a-file-explorer1a.png)

-The green shield icon at the top of the File Explorer page on the Sidebar depicts that the plugin is maintained by Remix Team.
+The green shield icon at the top of the File Explorer page on the Sidebar indicates that the plugin is maintained by Remix Team.
 When you click the caret next to the icon, the Sidebar will display details about the plugin, including a link to its documentation page.

 ![Remix Team shield icon and caret.](images/file-explorer/a-fe-top-caret.png)

 ## File storage

-By default, Remix IDE stores files in **IndexedDB**, a database built into your browser.
-When you write code in the Remix IDE, it is automatically stored locally in this browser database and not linked to any user account.
-It is important to note that browser storages are ephemeral and browser crashes might lead to complete loss of data.
+By default, Remix IDE stores files in **IndexedDB**, a database built into the browser.
+Your data is only stored locally in your browser and not on an external server.

+Browser storage is ephemeral and browser crashes might lead to complete loss of data

 Thus, it is important to have an alternative file backup/saving strategy.

 **Some recommended strategies include:**